Creating Recipes and Models - Overview#

 Tip

-At least 10 to 20 parts of the type to be recognized for testing
+At least 10-20 parts to be identified (for testing purposes)

 Note

-Robot in a safe position and not interfering during acquisition
+Robot in safe position (it must not interfere during captures)

-FlexiVision One open with the base recipe loaded
+FlexiVision One software open and basic recipe uploaded

 Common mistakes to avoid#